vectordotdev/vector/rfcs/2020-04-04-2221-kubernetes-integration.md

 We also can't overload the k8s API with requests.
 The general rule of thumb is we shouldn't do requests much more often that k8s itself generates events.

 Each approach has very different properties.
-It is hard to estimate which ones are a better fit.
+It is hard to estimate which set is is a better fit.

 A single watch call for a list of pods running per node (2) should generate less overhead and would probably be easier to implement.